-This depends on the relationship between the parties (eg, between the intermediary and the investors to whom it carries out marketing) and the intermediary's regulatory status.
-For example, where a UK-authorised firm acting as intermediary provides investment advice to the targeted investor, the firm must not accept any commission payments or other benefits (subject to certain exceptions) from anyone other than its client (being the investor) in relation to the services.
+This depends on the relationship between the parties (eg, between the intermediary and the investors to whom it markets the fund) and the intermediary's regulatory status.
+For example, where a UK-authorised firm acting as intermediary provides investment advice to a targeted retail investor, the firm must not accept any commission payments or other benefits (subject to certain exceptions) from anyone other than its client (being the targeted investor) in relation to the services it provides to its client.

-12 What are the main legal vehicles used to set up a retail fund?
+12 | What are the main legal vehicles used to set up a retail fund?
 How are they formed?